algolia/autocomplete/packages/website/docs/using-algolia-insights-plugin.md

 title: Sending Algolia Insights events
 ---

-Learn how to automatically send Algolia Insights events from your autocomplete menu.
+Learn how to send Algolia Insights events from your autocomplete menu.

 :::note